zxlim/ICT2x01-p4-6/README.md

 **1. Open a new Issue on GitHub**
 <br />
 - Describe the feature that is being worked on.
-- Assign it to the relevant person(s).
+- Assign it to the relevant people (the "Issue Owner").
 - Label the Issue accordingly (Is this a bugfix, documentation or enhancement related?).
 - Add the Issue to the `ICT2101/2201 Team Project` Project Board and set the appropriate column depending on the Issue status.
 - Add the Issue to the `Milestone 3 (Project Development)` Milestone.